 Is there a trailer for Scrooge: A Christmas Carol?

 Yes Netflix has released a trailer for Scrooge: A Christmas Carol where you can watch all the action, and hear the all star voice cast and music!
 It does look spectacularly fun so do take a peek below.

 What happens in Scrooge: A Christmas Carol on Netflix?

-This musical animation follows the novel A Christmas Carol by Charles Dickens (opens in new tab), but like most adaptations there are bound to be deviations.
+This musical animation follows the novel A Christmas Carol by Charles Dickens, but like most adaptations there are bound to be deviations to the plot.
 It tells the story of mean and miserly businessman Ebenezer Scrooge.
 He hates the sentimentality of Christmas and is cruel to his workers, including his underpaid clerk Bob Cratchit, and those around him.
 But on Christmas Eve he is visited by the ghost of his former business partner, Jacob Marley and the spirits of Christmas past, present and future in the hope that he will learn the error of his ways.

 Scrooge: A Christmas Carol voice cast — Luke Evans as Ebenezer Scrooge